EllieChen-Git/Express-Tweet/README.md

 $ npm run server
 ```
 __4. Set up test file structure__
-- Create 'tests' diretory at root
+- Create 'tests' directory at root
 - Inside 'tests' directory, create a 'unit' directory (to store all of our unit tests).
 - Inside 'unit' directory, create a 'controllers' directory (to store all of our unit tests for our controllers).
 - Inside 'controllers' directory, create a 'tweet_controller.test.js' file (to store all of our tests for the TweetController)